working title No. 5

 7:30 PM

-Dia Bassett (dancer, choreographer, editor, vocalist), Jessica Flores (guest dancer), Demetrius Antuna (sound artist), Jantina Perry (vocalist), Paul Bassett (pianist), Shane Robertson (video editor), Tim Hardy (photographer)
+Dia Bassett (dancer, vocalist and sound contributor), Jessica Rabanzo-Flores (dancer), Demetrius Antuna (sound artist), Jantina Perry (vocalist), Paul Bassett (pianist)

 The trickster energy of the Datura flower is revealed through ongoing character shapeshifting derived from a meditative vision.
 The video features a series of ever-changing characters that expose the psychedelic-deliriant effects of the flower.